Digitalone1/EasyEffects-Presets/README.md

 ## How to install

 Download *LoudnessEqualizer.json* file and copy it inside `~/.config/easyeffects/output` folder.
 Close and restart EasyEffects, then apply the new preset.
-It is recommended to by used on **6.0.0** or higher versions.
+It is recommended to be used on **6.0.0** or higher versions.

 For legacy PulseEffects, use *LoudnessEqualizerPE.json* and copy it inside `~/.config/PulseEffects/output`.
 This one is recommended to be used on **4.8.0** or higher versions.
 If you have the [FlatPak version of PulseEffects](https://flathub.org/apps/details/com.github.wwmm.pulseeffects), place the preset file in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects/output` folder.

 ## Better quality with Carla